alpha9898/alpha9898/README.md

 <h2 align="left">Hi 👋!
-My name is Amar yasser and I'm a student at CS, from Egypt<br>currently i am learning flutter and math for learn ML in future</h2>
+My name is Amar yasser and I'm a student at CS, from Egypt<br>currently i am learning flutter </h2>

 ###